Airtune/73-meta-tokens/meta_ledger_protocol/supply_block.md

 The block immediately following the `#supply` block, at `#supply block height + 1`, is interpreted as a `#mint` block.

-The representative of the first mint block is used as the `asset_representative`.
+The representative of the first mint block is used as the `metadata_representative`.

 ### `#cancel_supply` after `#supply` block is confirmed